 Common Objections to Niching (And the Occasional Snarky Reply)

 In researching this post, I came upon several objections to niching.
 Here are some of the most prevalent objections, sometimes verbatim, and my responses to each.

 “In the first few years, do not niche.
 Pitch anything that moves and take every bit of work that you can.”

-As far as blanket advice goes, I find “DO NOT niche” rather more dangerous than “you MUST niche.”
+As far as blanket advice goes, I find “do not niche” to be rather more dangerous than “you must niche.”